155 results found for ""rangers" "elephant""

 - Eco stoves Tackling Carbon Emissions

-originally came through the Wildlife Works project area from Italy in June of 2015 as part of the Walk with Rangers opportunity to spend a few days walking through the Kasigau Corridor REDD+ project with the Wildlife Works rangers The rangers explained to me that these were from illegal loggers cutting down trees within the Wildlife It was something that I thought could radically change the way that rangers cooked their food.
-Francesco delivering one of the eco stoves to a team of Wildlife Works’ rangers After delivering stoves
+originally came through the Wildlife Works project area from Italy in June of 2015 as part of the Walk with Rangers The rangers explained to me that these were from illegal loggers cutting down trees within the Wildlife It was something that I thought could radically change the way that rangers cooked their food.
+Right away I started the deliveries of the stoves to the rangers’ camps and within two weeks we finished After delivering stoves to all of the rangers, Samuel, one of the workshop guys, and I started doing